-In 1942, Rosanell Eaton was 21 years old.
-To register to vote, she had to recite part of the Constitution from memory, and she passed a literacy test.
-She was one of the few blacks to be able to vote in North Carolina.
-But in 2013, after voting for 70 years, she can no longer vote.
-The name on her voter-registration card (Rosanell Eaton) does not match the name on her driver's license (Rosa Johnson Eaton).
-In 2015, Eaton tried to match her documents.
+In 1942, 21-year-old Rosanell Eaton took a twohour mule ride to a courthouse in North Carolina to register to vote.
+She recited the preamble to the Constitution from memory and passed a literacy test.
+She was one of the few blacks to be able to vote in the Jim Crow era.
+But in 2013, after voting for 70 years, she became a casualty of North Carolina's new voter-ID law because the name on her voterregistration card (Rosanell Eaton) did not match the name on her driver's license (Rosa Johnson Eaton).
+In early 2015, Eaton tried to match her documents.
 She made 11 trips to various agencies - the DMV, two Social Security offices, and several banks.
-"It was really stressful, difficult, and expensive," she said.

-Excerpted/adapted from <www.thenation.com>.

-a photo ID.
-Many people will not be able vote early.
-And there will be limits on same-day registration.
+"It was really stressful and difficult, [a] headache and expensive," she said. - Excerpted/adapted from article by Ari Berman dreds of bills to restrict voting.
+These laws will be in effect for the 2016 election.
+They include strict photo ID requirements, significant reductions to early voting, and limits on same-day registration.